Project ethics council - PEC

 Joseph Irwin

-Joseph Irwin became a Member of the Jennifer Trust for Spinal Muscular Atrophy after his first son Toby was diagnosed with Type I SMA.
+Joseph Irwin became a Member of Spinal Muscular Atrophy Support UK (previously The Jennifer Trust for Spinal Muscular Atrophy) after his first son Toby was diagnosed with Type I SMA.
 Joseph, who is a biochemist-pharmacologist with molecular biology and cell biology experience, has worked for many years in hospital based research and for the pharmaceutical industry.
-Joseph is a consultant on regulatory matters, using his experience with the pharmaceutical industry Joseph was part of the JTSMA Research Committee and their first Honorary Director of Research as well as a past Trustee.
-Joseph supports the Paediatric Task Force for the European Organisation for Rare Disorders (EURORDIS).
-Joseph has continued to support organizations working in rare neuromuscular diseases often providing pro bono regulatory support and advice.

 Janbernd Kirschner